Decay behavior of hidden-strange hadronic molecular state $N(2270)$: Results and Discussion

 \subsubsection{Radiative Decay}

-The results of the radiative decay branching ratio are shown in Fig.\ref{fig:photon}, where the upper graph is the result of fixing the $\Lambda$ and changing $\Lambda_0$, and the lower graph is the result of fixing $\Lambda_0$ and changing $\Lambda$.
-When the initial spin parity $J^P = 1/2^-$, as the cutoff parameters shift, the branching ratio of radiative decay always fluctuates around 1 thousandth.
-And when the initial spin parity $J^P = 3/2^-$ or $5/2^-$, the change in the branching ratio is negligible.
-The branching ratio of radiative decay always fluctuates around 2 ten-thousandth.
-Therefore, a large range of variation of the cutoff parameter, which also corresponds to a large range of variation in the total width can cover the possible width range of the general nucleon excited states as we mentioned above.
+The calculated BR of the radiative decay is shown in Fig. \ref{fig:photon}, where the upper graph is the result of fixing the $\Lambda$ as a function of $\Lambda_0$, and the lower graph is the result of fixing $\Lambda_0$ as a function of $\Lambda$.
+It shows that the BRs are of the order of $0.1\%$ or much smaller.

+For the $J^P = 1/2^-$ case, the radiative decay BR indicates to have a large dependence on both cutoffs $\Lambda_0$ and $\Lambda$.
+To be more rigorous, we find that this radiative decay BR is $0.09\% \sim 0.15\%$.

-We suggest this radiative decay branching ratio is changed rather gently when cutoff shifting, and we can confirm our calculated branching ratio to be a reliable physical result.
+For $J^P = 3/2^-$ or $5/2^-$ cases, we find that this radiative decay BR shows a smooth dependence on the cutoff, and we can confirm our calculated BR is around $0.02\%$ to be a reliable physical result.